DigitalPatterns/talospi/docs/setup/talos_engine.md

 secret.

+#### Postgres DB setup

+Initiator services requires a postgres database.
+This can be added to postgres using the following:

+` kubectl -n databases exec -it postgresql-0 psql`

+Once in the postgres shell then run the following sql:

 ```sql
 create database talos_engine;
 create user talos_engine_admin with encrypted password 'CHANGE_ME';
 grant all privileges on database talos_engine to talos_engine_admin;
 ```

+#### Mongo DB setup

+Initiator services requires a postgres database.
+This can be added to postgres using the following:

+`kubectl -n databases exec -it mongodb-0 mongo`

+Once in the mongo shell then run the following mongo commands:

 ```mongojs
 use admin